 Accordingly, it is customary to have a spouse (or, similarly, a domestic partner) agree to the terms of the underlying agreement via a Spousal Consent.
 That way, the business and the other owners maximize the likelihood that they can enforce the transfer restrictions against the spouse.

-A sample Spousal Consent is available as a Free Download using the Sign Up button in the sidebar.
+A sample Spousal Consent is available as a Free Download on the Downloads page.

 * * *